venerageorgieva/venerageorgieva/README.md

 - 👋 Hi, I’m @venerageorgieva
 - 👀 I’m interested in design,art and creating beautiful websites.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently studying at SoftUni to aquire the profession - JS Web Developer.
 - 💞️ I’m looking forward to collaborating on future projects.